FredericoSantinho/Cryptocurrencies/README.md

 # Cryptocurrencies

-Cryptocurrencies is an App that allows you so check cryptocurrencies prices and details.
+Cryptocurrencies is an App that allows you so view cryptocurrencies prices and details.

 ## Features